miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 reframing it to support his ideas of total unity, control, and a distorted sense of enlightenment within his death-cult.
 The word itself is powerful, both a noun and a verb.
 It rolls off the tongue more smoothly *to grok something* than it does *to google it* -- by precisely 1-syllable.
-And grokking is so much less of a baby-word than goo-goo, gah-gah google.
+And *grokking* is so much less of a baby-word than goo-goo, gah-gah *googling.*

 ## Branding Wars in AI Search